top of page

 Every entity includes the ‘seeds’ of every other entity and is in turn included as a ‘seed’ in each of those other entities.
 As with our DNA model, the entire entity is encoded in the seed.
 Every entity is a pattern which reflects the patterns of the micro entities that constitute it and is reflected in the pattern of the macro entities it constitutes.

 This odd cosmic topology is not found only in Anaxagoras.
 Are you familiar with the New Testament?
-Part of the genius of early Christianity is the doctrine of Incarnation – the idea that God, Being per se, locus and creator of Universe, is incarnate as a quantum being (Jesus Christ) in that Universe.
+Part of the genius of early Christianity is the doctrine of Incarnation – the idea that God, Being per se, origin and locus of Universe, is incarnate as a quantum being (Jesus Christ) in that Universe.
 That’s solidarity!
 Pan in Panti.

-But this topology is not limited to the Incarnation per se.
+But neither is this topology limited to the Incarnation per se.
 Every day, it is repeated in the celebration of Eucharist.
 Jesus, human and divine, body and soul, under the appearance of bread and wine, is consumed by the communicant who is immediately ‘uploaded’ into Jesus’ mystical body.
 Pan in Panti.

-In Romans (8: 26), Paul tells us that when we pray (to God), it is actually the Holy Spirit (God) who searches our hearts and intercedes for us ‘with inexpressible groanings’.
+In Romans (8: 26), Paul tells us that when we pray (to God), the Holy Spirit (as God) searches our hearts and intercedes (with God) on our behalf ‘with inexpressible groanings’.
 In First Corinthians (15: 24-29), he tells us that all creation flows up to Christ who hands it on to the Father ‘so that God may be all in all’.
 Pan in Panti

 In the so-called Age of Reason, Leibniz resurrected Anaxagoras for his Monadology.
 Briefly, Leibniz’ universe consists of monads each one reflecting all others: Pan in Panti

 Finally, in the 20th century, Alfred North Whitehead created what may be the last great philosophical system of our era.
-Process and Reality is full of ideas that would have felt at home in 5th century BCE Greece:
+Process and Reality is full of ideas that would have felt at home in 5th century BCE Greece, for example:

-The universe consists solely of one class of ‘things’: Actual Entities (aka Events).
+The universe consists solely of one class of ‘things’, i.e. ‘actual entities’ (aka events).
 Each actual entity configures the common Multiplicity of past events into its own unique Actual World.
-Each actual entity executes judgment on that actual world (‘the gods of Egypt’ - Exodus 12: 12) as it ‘prehends’ all other actual entities (or to use Whitehead’s terminology, ‘as it feels them’) and acts to bring the elements closer to an ideal pattern.
+Each actual entity executes judgment on that actual world (‘the gods of Egypt’ - Exodus 12: 12) as it ‘prehends’ all other actual entities (or to use Whitehead’s terminology, ‘as it feels them’) and acts to bring the elements closer to the ideal pattern.

-In Whitehead’s model, every ‘trajectory’ connects God’s Primordial Nature (conceptual values) with God’s Consequent Nature (concrete entities).
+In Whitehead’s model, every ‘trajectory’ connects God’s Primordial Nature (conceptual values) with God’s Consequent Nature (concrete entity).
 As with his contemporary, Robert Frost, Whitehead’s ‘roads diverge’…but end up at the same destination.

 Whitehead’s model sets up a kind of universal reflexivity.
 Every event is ‘in God’ and God is in every event; therefore, every event is in every event.
 Every event is even an element of itself.
 How’s that for recursion?

 With this topology, how is it the Universe does not just seize-up at birth?
-For that answer, we needed to wait for Jacques Derrida in the later half of the 20th century.
+For that answer, we needed to wait for Jacques Derrida in the latter half of the 20th century.
 Every event includes itself as an element.
 A’ є A. But A’ is not strictly speaking equal to A. A and A’ are separated by what Derrida called differance, an infinitesimal difference.
-Differance is the origin of process, Proust’s uneven cobblestones.
+Differance is the origin of process and consciousness, Proust’s uneven cobblestones.

 Every event consists of the same members, uniquely configured.
 The cosmos, then, is God’s Kaleidoscope.
 A limited number of elements generate innumerable unique patterns…and we have a pre-Socratic to thank for this insight.